Record Bar: Later 1980s

 Ron Cruickshank resigns as president and CEO.
 Barrie Bergman reassumes both positions.
 The Licorice Pizza chain is sold to the Musicland Group in 1986.

 In 1986, the third Tracks Music and Video store managed by Michael Vanderslice opened in Hampton, Virginia.
 The store grossed over $1.3 million exceeding the average store volume by over 50%.
 Based on this successful store opening, numerous other Tracks Music and Video stores were added leveraging video rental and music sales under one roof.
 Previous Record Bar stores were primarily within mall locations whereas Tracks stores were free-standing.
 These free-standing stores were also larger averaging 5000 sqft versus 2200 sqft for most mall stores.
 The following year, Record Bar was sold to Super Club N.V., a European video distribution company, which also purchased Turtles Music and Video, another Southeastern US music and entertainment retailer.
 Operations were consolidated in Atlanta, Georgia, and all North Carolina office functions were eliminated.

-1993
+Blockbuster ownership

 Super Club N.V. sold Record Bar and its other music retailing acquisitions to Blockbuster Video.
 Blockbuster rebranded all stores as Blockbuster Music, ending the Record Bar chain.